How to cite a YouTube video | APA Style

 You watched an interesting YouTube video that can serve as a suitable source in your paper.
 The question is, how do you cite a YouTube video in APA style?
 In order to properly cite the YouTube video, you need the information highlighted in the screenshot below.

-Be are that if you would like to cite a movie in apa, there are other rules you need to follow.
+Be aware that if you would like to cite a movie in apa, there are other rules you need to follow.

 Example of how to cite a YouTube video